 David has a passion for sports photography and was the team photographer when Colin McRae joined Subaru in 1991 competing for two years in the (BRC) British Rally Championship.
 Previously David had covered the BRC & Rally GB for Rover with their Metro 6R4.
 Other sporting work with Subaru UK followed with Rally GB & BRC from 1990 until 2004.
 During the late '90s Subaru and Isuzu sponsored Coventry City in the Premiership and David attended and photographed many games - both pitch side and in the corporate box with dealers and special guests.

 David was a member until very recently of The Master Photographers Association where he won many awards over the years, including the prestigious Master Photographers Association Press, PR & Event Award in 2013/14.
-The MPA has drifted into becoming mainly a portrait and newborn photography organisation, but he's hoping things will have changed in a few years to encompass again all forms of photography and I will re-join.
+David my re-join in the future.

 David endorses the professionalism and work of Red Door Studios http://www.reddoorstudios.co.uk/

 What are cookies

 Cookies are small text files that are stored on a user's computer or mobile device.
 They are used for a variety of purposes, including personalising pages, remembering visitor preferences, analysing visitor behaviour, managing shopping carts and delivering targeted advertising.
 Cookies are used to improve the online experience of almost every website, including our own.